 For other unofficial prep tools, the Princeton Review offers free practice tests online or under realistic testing conditions in nearby classrooms.
-Manhattan Prep also offers free practice test online, but you’re limited to only one.

-Also, Kaplan offers two types of free practice tests online, self-proctored and instructor-proctored.
+Kaplan also offers two types of free practice tests online, self-proctored and instructor-proctored.
 While the self-proctored test gives your score and answer explanations for you to look at them by yourself, the instructor-proctored test gives your score and a one-on-one time with a GMAT instructor to explain your answers online.

 4. What is the test format?

 The GMAT tests your verbal, math, writing and ability to read data.
 Lasting 3 ½ hours, the entire exam consists of four sections.
 You can choose the order of the sections at the test center.
 There are three options.

 - Writing → Integrated Reasoning → Math → Verbal

 - Verbal → Math → Integrated Reasoning → Writing

 - Math → Verbal → Integrated Reasoning → Writing